collapsed-stacks/startups/questions/1173/tips-to-look-like-a-ceo.md

 - tagged: `software`, `ceo`
 - score: 2

-<p>I believe we have a solid business plan, the money to make it possible, and the technical and management skills necessary to turn that plan into a successful business.
-I also have someone with the people skills I lack to look after the customer facing side of the business.</p>
+I believe we have a solid business plan, the money to make it possible, and the technical and management skills necessary to turn that plan into a successful business.
+I also have someone with the people skills I lack to look after the customer facing side of the business.

-<p>However, as the main shareholder and also the most business experienced, I am not comfortable delegating the CEO role.
-I don't want to dilute the shares anymore at this point. </p>
+However, as the main shareholder and also the most business experienced, I am not comfortable delegating the CEO role.
+I don't want to dilute the shares anymore at this point.

-<p>That said, when signing contracts, I am worried that a prospective customer might think we are not a serious company because of my image.
+That said, when signing contracts, I am worried that a prospective customer might think we are not a serious company because of my image.
 I don't think I look unprofessional as an employee, but I seem to give off some sort of "poor man" aura.
-When I go to a relatively expensive place, the waiters give me a "sorry I am all out of change" look before I order something and that's definitely not the image I want my customers to see.</p>
+When I go to a relatively expensive place, the waiters give me a "sorry I am all out of change" look before I order something and that's definitely not the image I want my customers to see.

-<p>Are there any resources to improve one's image and attitude to match the CEO role?
-I'm already over 30, so I'm not a teenager anymore like some other posters.</p>
+Are there any resources to improve one's image and attitude to match the CEO role?
+I'm already over 30, so I'm not a teenager anymore like some other posters.

-<p>We are a Software Services Provider if it's of any use.</p>
+We are a Software Services Provider if it's of any use.

 ## Answer 1270